 The Climate, Buildings and Behavior (CBB) project (formerly the Real Estate Leadership and Climate Change Project) is a component of the Climate, Mind and Behavior (CMB) program.
-CMB integrates emerging knowledge from the behavioral and social sciences about what drives human behavior, with new thinking about climate change policies and solutions, in order to generate more achievable outcomes.
-Working with the Natural Resources Defense Council (NRDC) the CMB project developed the behavioral wedge to demonstrate that a gigaton of greenhouse gas emission (GHG) can be eliminated through behavior change (read more about CMB here).
+CMB integrates emerging knowledge from the behavioral and social sciences about what drives human behavior, with new thinking about climate change policies and solutions, in order to generate more achievable outcomes (read more about CMB here).

 CBB helps real estate developers, managers, and owners utilize knowledge from the neuro-, behavioral, and social sciences to design effective energy consumption behavior change programs for their portfolios.
 Buildings account for 42% of all U.S. GHG emissions; therefore reducing occupant energy consumption through behavior change can significantly reduce the carbon footprint of buildings.